-Fitting this radiator currently is not documented in either manual, and I think isn’t really understood by Caterham’s parts picking process for 420 kits.
+Fitting this radiator currently is not documented in either manual (v1.2 and 2015c), and I think isn’t really understood by Caterham’s parts picking process for 420 kits.
 By way of an example, my kit included an oil cooler fitting kit and brackets (which are not longer needed with the new combined unit)

 Considering the lack of information I had for this step, I decided to find all the fixings I thought I needed before starting, and this was where I ran into my first problem.
 Although the correct length fixing is now supplied with the radiator for the top mount, I didn’t have any M8 bolts short enough for the lower bobbins.
 I thought I would use a longer bolt as a temporary measure, but in the end didn’t bother.

 Next, I decided to find a spanner slim enough to fit within the gap between the radiator and the bent bracket.
 I fitted the drop brackets and the lower bobbins after.
 Note, I didn’t secure the bobbins with nyloc nuts; nyloc nuts can be a nightmare to remove from a disinterested rubber bobbing.
 I have only ever seen Caterham use standard nuts with spring (split lock) washers on bobbins.